Training And Support Banner

 The California Department of Education, Adult Education Office, requires all Workforce Innovation and Opportunity Act (WIOA), Title II: Adult Education and Family Literacy Act (AEFLA) Section 243 funded AEFLA grantees to submit an Integrated English Literacy and Civics Education (IELCE) Report describing the program from July 1 to June 30 of the current program year.
 The report can be accessed on the CASAS website and is due April 30.

-The report includes:
+The report and plan includes:

 1. Assurances